 There are multiple ways to easily deploy Skydive, in this section we are going to explain the most common ways.

-The easiest way is to download one of the statically binary of Skydive.
-There are two kind of binary, one is built each time a feature of a bug fix is available (continous binary) , the others are provided for each releases .
+The easiest way is to download a static binary of Skydive.
+There are two kind of binaries, one is built each time a feature or a bug fix is available (continuous binary) , the others are provided for each release .

 Since Skydive uses the same binary for all its component, one can use it as agent, analyzer or client.

 This mode start an analyzer and an agent at once.